groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/viewoptions/watermark/_index.md

 ---
 title: Watermark
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The text watermark applied to each page.
+description: The text watermark to be applied to each page.
 type: docs
 weight: 10
 url: /net/groupdocs.viewer.options/viewoptions/watermark/
 ---
 ## ViewOptions.Watermark property

-The text watermark applied to each page.
+The text watermark to be applied to each page.

 ```csharp
 public Watermark Watermark { get; set; }